Travel by Condor Ferries to Guernsey

 Tax Free Shopping

-St. Peter Port offers a mixture of well known high street stores and more unique individual shops.
+St. Peter Port offers a mixture of well known high street stores and an abundance of eclectic boutiques.
 Many of the retailers in Guernsey offer low duty free prices on a range of items.
 Big savings can be made on jewellery, photographic and electrical goods.
+A range of antiques and exclusive boutiques can be found in the Old Quarter of the island.

 Guernsey Travel - Guernsey Tourism Website (Link opens in a new window)